Truth-conditional semantics

 Truth-conditional semantics is an approach to semantics of natural language that sees meaning (or at least the meaning of assertions) as being the same as, or reducible to, their truth conditions.
 This approach to semantics is principally associated with Donald Davidson, and attempts to carry out for the semantics of natural language what Tarski's semantic theory of truth achieves for the semantics of logic.

 Truth-conditional theories of semantics attempt to define the meaning of a given proposition by explaining when the sentence is true.
 So, for example, because 'snow is white' is true if and only if snow is white, the meaning of 'snow is white' is snow is white.
+This theory of natural language semantics can be defended by linguistic meaning being inherently intertwined and corresponding to reality per the correspondence theory of truth.

 History

 The first truth-conditional semantics was developed by Donald Davidson in Truth and Meaning (1967).
 It applied Tarski's semantic theory of truth to a problem it was not intended to solve, that of giving the meaning of a sentence.